Sher-Chowdhury/codingbee_content/_posts/2014-05-04-linux-cat-and-nano.md

 example 2:

-$ cat &lt;&lt;EOF                      # Here the output is printed directly pack to the command line.
+$ cat <<EOF                    # Here the output is printed directly pack to the command line.

 => this is a testline